open-telemetry/opentelemetry-java-instrumentation/instrumentation/message-handler/message-handler-1.0/library/README.md

 The instrumentation will process messages and wrap the calls in a span with appropriate span attributes and span links.

 ## Available Message Handlers
-- `SqsMessageHandler` - Process SQS messages
+- `SqsMessageHandler` - Process SQS messages for message in the Lambda instrumentation or AWS SDK library.